-Congratulations to the 2017 NADO Photo Contest winners and runners-up!
-This year, over 150 images were submitted from members across the country that demonstrated what makes their regions great places to live, work, and play.
-Images were judged in five categories: “Strengthening the Built and Natural Environments,” “Building Vibrant Places,” “Investing in Our Communities,” “Sustaining Our Communities,” and a special “50 Year Retrospective” category to mark NADO’s Golden Anniversary.
-A “People’s Choice” winner was also chosen online by the public via our Facebook page where over 2,300 votes were cast.
+Congratulations to the 2019 NADO Photo Contest winners and runners-up!
+This year, nearly 150 images were submitted from members across the country that demonstrated what makes their regions great places to live, work, and play.
+Images were judged in four categories: “Strengthening the Built and Natural Environments,” “Building Vibrant Places,” “Investing in Our Communities,” and “Sustaining Our Communities.”
+A “People’s Choice” winner was also chosen online by the public via our Facebook page where 1,400 votes were cast.

 Thanks to all of our members who participated this year and congratulations again to our winners!
 Remember, it’s never too early to start snapping creative photos for next year’s contest.